-Public transportation is a problem facing most rural communities; and Jefferson County is no exception.
-Lack of transit options affects employers, individuals without the means to afford a vehicle, and elderly or disabled people that are unable to drive.
+Public transportation is a problem facing most rural communities, and Jefferson County is no exception.
+Lack of transit options affects employers, individuals without the means to afford a vehicle, and elderly or disabled people who are unable to drive.

-Jefferson County, the Oregon Department of Transportation (ODOT), the Central Oregon Intergovernmental Council, and The Central Oregon Partnership (among others) had been meeting on a regular basis since November 2002 to explore transit options.
+Jefferson County, the Oregon Department of Transportation, the Central Oregon Intergovernmental Council, and the Central Oregon Partnership (among others) had been meeting on a regular basis since November 2002 to explore transit options for the area.
 This Oregon Solutions project team collaborated to implement a transit plan.
 The transit plan focused on commute patterns of employees of local businesses, in addition to access to critical services for residents of lower income neighborhoods.

 Create a sustainable system of transportation options for Warm Springs Reservation and the Jefferson County Highway 97& 26 corridors that is responsive to the community and provides access to daily living needs, through coordination of existing resources and efforts, and accessing additional resources needed.